 Taste: (like a sucker punch in the mouth) notably spicy vanilla, toffee, oak char, grated cinnamon sticks, nutmeg, slightly fruity herbal/floral notes

 Finish: (hot & spicy) very warm & surprisingly long – sweet/spicy vanilla & oak with a touch of maple, slowly diminishing cinnamon, nutmeg & faint clove

 Overall: Wowza!
 This bad boy is a hot one!
 I can’t tell you how many times I’ve had a pour of good ol’ Wild Turkey 101, but I can tell you I’ve never had one this spicy.
-I’m not saying it’s a bad thing, it just caught me by surprise.
-It’s the kind of spicy note-based heat you want (absolutely not the young make, overly ethanol in nature heat) – it’s just a big fat share of heat.
-I will say, however, after about two weeks now (having emptied 200 ml into another bottle) it has opened up some and calmed down a little (I should probably stress a little).
+I’m not saying it’s a bad thing.
+It just caught me by surprise.
+It’s the kind of spicy note heat you want (not the new make, overly ethanol in nature heat).
+It’s just a big fat share of heat.
+I will say, however, after about two weeks now (having emptied 200ml into another bottle) it has opened up and calmed down a little (I should probably stress little).

-So how does this ’07 Wild Turkey 101 compare to the ’07 Kentucky Spirit I’d previously tasted?
+So how does this 2007 Wild Turkey 101 compare to the 2007 Kentucky Spirit I’d previously tasted?
 It doesn’t, really.
-That WTKS was from a damn fine barrel with a very different profile.
-This NAS WT 101 has more in common with a 2010 NAS 101 I also have open.
-In comparison, I’d say the 2007 definitely has more complexity, but the 2010 is arguably more balanced.
+That Kentucky Spirit was from a damn fine barrel with a notably different profile.
+This Wild Turkey 101 has more in common with a 2010 101 I currently have open.
+In comparison, I’d say the 2007 has more complexity but the 2010 is more balanced.
 This started me thinking – maybe bottle conditioning is a real thing?
-Would this PET travel pack WT 101 been more balanced had it been corked in glass?
+Would this travel 101 been more balanced had it been corked in glass?
 One can only wonder.

 Rating: 3.5/5 🦃